 - Wait until your login is validated.
 Simultaneously, the migration assistant fetches information that will be required in later stages of the migration process.

 - Once you're logged in, choose Next.

 Step 2: Upload your Symantec policy

 You need to upload your Symantec DLP policy exports, which act as input for the migration assistant.
-The policies you upload will be the ones that will be migrated to the Microsoft Purview DLP platform.
+The policies you upload will be migrated to the Microsoft Purview DLP platform.

 To upload the files, select Browse.

 Select the required policy files in the File Explorer pop-up window and choose Open.

 You can select more than one XML file to migrate multiple policies at a time.
 It's best to migrate anywhere from one to three policies at a time to avoid confusion during later stages of the migration process.